Deyht/CIANNA/README.md

 ## /!\ /!\ /!\ WARNING /!\ /!\ /!\

 CIANNA is a fast-evolving framework that adds new capabilities, methods, architectures, and optimizations over time and accounts for new AI-dedicated technologies.
 The framework itself and the associated interface are subject to significant changes between versions (no guaranteed forward or backward compatibility).
-One must pay attention to what has been changed before performing updates (the [patch note file](https://github.com/Deyht/CIANNA/blob/CIANNA_dev/patch_note.txt) keeps track of the significants modifications).
+One must pay attention to what has been changed before performing updates (the [patch note file](https://github.com/Deyht/CIANNA/blob/CIANNA_dev/patch_note.txt) keeps track of the significant modifications).

 **SKA Science Data Challenge 2 information** ([SDC2](https://sdc2.astronomers.skatelescope.org/)): *The current dev branch of CIANNA includes the work that was done by the [MINERVA](https://vm-weblerma.obspm.fr/minerva/ska-data-challenges/) team of implementing a 3D-YOLO network in the context of the SKA-SDC2.
 However, this is **not** a participation to the SDC2 reproducibility award and does not contain the actual training procedure we used for the challenge.
 This last point will come in the near-future along with papers dedicated to our approach.
 Still, the present CIANNA_dev contains all the necessary functions to construct a 3D-YOLO network, see the Google Colab example below.*